sahil-rtf/AI-Data-Audit/README.md

-# Accessibility Tools Data Audit System
+# AI Data Audit System for AT tools Database

 A comprehensive data auditing tool that uses Google Gemini 2.0 Flash to analyze accessibility tools data from `active_tools.csv` and `removed_tools.csv` files.